Skip to main content

 As an examiner, DeYong is responsible for reviewing and evaluating applications submitted for the award.
 The board is composed of approximately 500 leading experts from industry, professional and trade organizations, education and health care organizations and government.

 Experts selected meet the highest standards of qualification and peer recognition.
-All board members must take part in a preparation course based on the Baldrige Criteria for Performance Excellence and the scoring and evaluation processes for the Baldrige Award.
+All board members must participate in a preparation course based on the Baldrige Criteria for Performance Excellence and the scoring and evaluation processes for the Baldrige Award.

-DeYong, whose teaching and research specialties include economic analysis, quality management, service quality and customer satisfaction, was chosen to serve as senior examiner for the sixth consecutive year.
-She is continuing the longtime service of OSU industrial engineering faculty members in the award selection process, a tradition that dates to 1987, when emeritus Regents Professor Ken Case was a member of the first Board of Examiners.
-And William Kolarik, professor and head of the school, once served for five years as a Baldrige senior examiner.
+DeYong, whose teaching and research specialties include economic analysis, quality management, service quality and customer satisfaction, was chosen as senior examiner for the sixth consecutive year.
+She continues the longtime service of OSU industrial engineering faculty members in the award selection process.
+This tradition dates back to 1987 when emeritus Regents Professor Ken Case was a member of the first Board of Examiners.
+William Kolarik, professor and head of the school, once served for five years as a Baldrige senior examiner.

 “Serving as a senior examiner for the Malcolm Baldrige National Quality Award is an incredible opportunity to interact with leading experts in quality while assessing how some of the nation’s top companies and organizations operate,” DeYong said.
 “I believe it speaks highly of OSU and the School of Industrial Engineering and Management that we’ve been represented on the board since its inception.

-“Our tradition has meant that OSU industrial engineering and management students and other students who learn about quality in our department are able to get a first-hand, relevant account of the most up-to-date, nationally recognized practices, and I’m proud to continue that,” DeYong said.
+“Our tradition has meant that OSU industrial engineering and management students and other students who learn about quality in our department can get a firsthand, relevant account of the most up-to-date, nationally recognized practices, and I’m proud to continue that,” DeYong said.

-The Malcolm Baldrige National Quality Awards may be given annually in each of six categories: manufacturing, service, small business, education, healthcare, and non-profit (new for 2007).
+The Malcolm Baldrige National Quality Awards may be given annually in six categories: manufacturing, service, small business, education, health care, and nonprofit (new for 2007).
 The awards have been presented to 69 organizations, including 2006 recipients Premier Inc., MESA Products Inc. and North Mississippi Medical Center.

 MENUCLOSE